Overactive Bladder Treatments

 - Trospium Chloride

 If conservative treatments and medication have failed then you may be referred to a surgeon to discuss your options.
 A bladder augmentation is one surgical option available.
 There are several ways in which this operation can be performed and your surgeon will discuss the best option for you.
 This operation is considered major surgery and involves cutting the bladder open.
-You can find out further details about Bladder Augmentation here.
+Further details about Bladder Augmentation.

 Botulinum Toxin or Botox as it is more commonly known is a powerful neurotoxin, which works by blocking the electrical impulses to a nerve, which makes a muscle contract causing muscle paralysis.
 This is a relatively new treatment licensed to treat bladder overactivity.
 It will usually only be considered if medications have failed to improve your conditions.
-You can find out more about Botox as a bladder treatment here.
+Y

-This is a major operation used to treat an overactive bladder with symptoms of urgency and frequency.
+The Detrusor Myectomy is a major operation used to treat an overactive bladder with symptoms of urgency and frequency.
 It involves removing all or part of the outer muscle layer that surrounds the bladder.
-To find out more about the surgical procedure Detrusor Myectomy click here.

 Sacral Nerve Stimulation

 Further information and downloads can be found in the help and information section.
 Living with a bladder condition can affect you emotionally and socially; sometimes it can help to speak to others who understand your situation.
-The Bladder & Bowel Community Forum is available 24 hours today and will allow you to connect with those who share your condition.
+The Bladder & Bowel Community Support Group is available 24 hours a day via Facebook, and will allow you to connect with those who share your condition.
 Start your own topic today or just follow one that interests you.